RichTillis/scully-richtillis-portfolio/blog/angular-user-auth-using-auth0-firebase-and-aws-lambda-part-1.md

 ## Auth0 App Setup & Integration into the Angular App

 > Dan Arias of Auth0 wrote **[The Complete Guide to Angular User Authentication with Auth0][1]** that really is the complete Auth0 guide.
 I learned a great deal from it and much of this section comes from Dan's writing.
 All credit to Dan.

->
->**Additionally**, NG-Conf & the Auth0 Dev Rel team posted has a great walkthrough guide called [Authentication & Authorization in Angular with Auth0][10] on YouTube
+> NG-Conf & the Auth0 Dev Rel team posted has a great walkthrough guide called **[Authentication & Authorization in Angular with Auth0][10]** on YouTube

 ### Create the Auth0 App